RealAngeleno/ZeroChEN/Readme.txt

 ZeroChEN is an English translation of 0ch+, a Japanese textboard script modeled off of 2ch.

 Translations are currently around 75% done.
 Almost the entirity of the front facing portion is complete.
+A little more than half of the back facing portion is complete.

-    ADDENUM
+FAQ
     	>Why am I getting error 500s?
 	This is due to either two things, a misconfigured Apache/NGINX config or a permissions error.